-I recently wrote about what I learned about success from a panel conversation with seven successful entrepreneurs from Harrogate who have built brands such as Slingsby Gin and H2K Cosmetics of Harrogate.
+I recently wrote about what I learned about success from a panel conversation with seven successful entrepreneurs from Harrogate.
+These entrepreneurs have built brands such as Slingsby Gin and H2K Cosmetics of Harrogate.

-During the same discussion the host, Sally Roberts, asked them what had nearly stopped their success, and there was plenty to pay attention to here as well.
+During the same discussion the host, Sally Roberts, asked them what had nearly stopped their success.
+There was plenty to pay attention to here as well.

 I wonder if you recognise any of these barriers?
 I know I did both from my own experience of running three businesses and from the businesses of the clients I work with.
 Here are the main themes:

 This manifests itself in many ways.
 Fear of failure is one thing that drives a lot of business owners to put in more hours.
 On the panel this was expressed as fear of not being able to solve a problem, which drove a need for almost constant learning.

 The way to turn this into a positive – as the entrepreneur in Harrogate expressed and as I often say – is using this fear to drive you to always look for ways to improve and increase your knowledge.
 As the saying goes “necessity is the mother of invention”.
 Doing this means you can continue to be useful to clients and keep yourself one step ahead of the competition.

 The untimely and unexpected death of a family member for one Harrogate entrepreneur and of two fellow directors for another put things into sharp perspective, but also threatened the businesses.
 While death is a hard fact of life, it’s also something that takes a huge amount to recover from, and to do that while holding things together in a business is no small achievement.
 Both entrepreneurs flipped this negative into a positive mindset by vowing to build a business their family and fellow directors would be proud of.

 How would your business survive with the untimely death of somebody you rely heavily on?
 Do you have a contingency plan?